What Is the Average Prognosis for Mesothelioma Cancer?

 - Radiation therapy to shrink tumors and reduce painful symptoms

-Maintaining a healthy lifestyle can help your body recover from mesothelioma treatment and improve your overall well-being.
-Both of these can have a positive effect on your prognosis.
+Taking care of your health can help your body recover from mesothelioma treatment and improve your overall well-being.
+Both of these can have a positive effect on your mesothelioma prognosis.

 - Incorporate light exercise.
 Walking or doing simple chair exercises can improve blood flow, reduce fatigue, and increase your appetite.